 The 2021B Bonds constitute draw down obligations of the CAB, and the principal amount thereof at issuance was zero.
 Draws on the 2021B Bonds shall bear interest at a variable rate reset annually on each anniversary of the initial draw date.
 The interest rate is the Municipal Market Data (MMD) BBB, 30-year index on the Annual Interest Reset Date plus 5.0%, with a maximum interest rate of 9.0% per annum.
-The 2021B Bonds are payable to the extent of Subordinate Pledged Revenue available on December 15 of each year, commencing on December 15 of the first year in which no Series 2021A Senior Bond is outstanding, and mature on December 15, 2061.
+The 2021B Bonds are allocated to the voted debt authorization of AACMD and payable to the extent of Subordinate Pledged Revenue available on December 15 of each year, commencing on December 15 of the first year in which no Series 2021A Senior Bond is outstanding, and mature on December 15, 2061.